The Poly Calisto 7200 is a device that has been designed specifically with conference calls in mind. And it shows.

-Alternatively, the USB cables can also be plugged into a power supply adaptor.
-Keep in mind that such an adapter must be purchased additionally, as Calisto 7200 does not come with one by default.
+Alternatively, the USB cables can be plugged into a power supply adaptor.
+Remember that such an adapter must be purchased additionally, as Calisto 7200 does not come with one by default.

-Now, if the Poly Calisto 7200 has a major weakness that must be the battery endurance.
-The device can go up to 6 and a half hours without being charged.
-This is not bad, but most other similar gadgets last for at least 8 hours.
+Now, if the Poly Calisto 7200 has a major weakness, that must be the battery endurance.
+The device can go up to 6 hours without being charged.
+This is not bad, but most similar gadgets last at least 8 hours.

 At the same time, it takes between 3 and 6 hours to fully charge.
 Three hours sounds good, but 6 is too much.
-For this reason, users are advised to charge the device via the power supply adaptor as it is the quicker option.
+For this reason, users are advised to charge the device via the power supply adaptor as it is quicker.